GrHalbgott/index-calculator/README.md

 ## Data

 Required data to calculate indices are multispectral raster images with specific bands needed for specific indices.
-So far both the **Sentinel 2** and **Landsat 8** satellite platforms with their respective multispectral sensoring systems are implemented and can be used as input datasets. <br/>
+So far both the **Sentinel-2** and **Landsat 8** satellite platforms with their respective multispectral sensoring systems are implemented and can be used as input datasets. <br/>
-**Note:** indices for Landsat 8 datasets can only be calculated with a spatial resolution of 30 meters, Sentinel 2 offers the possibility to calculate with a spatial resolution of  10, 20 and 60 meters.
+**Note:** indices for Landsat 8 datasets can only be calculated with a spatial resolution of 30 meters, Sentinel-2 offers the possibility to calculate with a spatial resolution of  10, 20 and 60 meters.

 The datasets can be acquired through different ways, the following two are only exemplarily shown: